 Amortization and depreciation expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture and finance leases.
-Amortization and depreciation expense decreased by 77.4% for the year ended December 31, 2022 compared to the year ended December 31, 2021, primarily due to reduced depreciation of assets that became fully amortized in 2021.
-Fixed asset purchases (mostly related to furniture, leasehold improvements, and computer equipment) totaled approximately \$268 thousand in 2022 and \$19 thousand in 2021.
+Amortization and depreciation expense increased by 7.8% for the year ended December 31, 2023 compared to the year ended December 31, 2022, primarily due to increased depreciation of capitalized furniture and leasehold assets at the Company's New York City office.
+Fixed asset purchases (mostly related to furniture, leasehold improvements, and computer equipment) totaled approximately \$165 thousand in 2023 and \$268 thousand in 2022.